ronaldyonggi/cs/README.md

 * The syllabus and lecture videos are based on the [Summer 2017](http://data8.org/su17/) course materials.
 * The assignments (excluding projects) are based on [Fall 2016](http://data8.org/fa16/) course materials due to availability of solution manuals.
 * The projects are based on [Fall 2018](http://data8.org/fa18/) course materials.
+* An additional Project 4: Independent Exploration tha is based on [Fall 2017](http://data8.org/fa17/)
 * The course reading is based on the online textbook [Computational and Inferential Thinking](https://www.inferentialthinking.com/chapters/intro) by [Ani Adhikari](http://statistics.berkeley.edu/people/ani-adhikari) and [John DeNero](http://denero.org/).